Curt-Park/rainbow-is-all-you-need/README.md

 Please feel free to open an issue or a pull-request if you have any idea to make it better. :)

+>If you want a tutorial for policy gradient methods, please see [PG is All You Need](https://github.com/MrSyee/pg-is-all-you-need).

 ## Contents